agno-agi/agent-ui/README.md

 By default Agent UI connects to `http://localhost:7777`.
 You can easily change this by hovering over the endpoint URL and clicking the edit option.

-The default endpoint works with the standard Agno Playground setup described in the [official documentation](https://agno.link/agent-ui#connect-to-local-agents).
+The default endpoint works with the standard Agno  setup described in the [official documentation](https://agno.link/agent-ui#connect-to-local-agents).

 ## Contributing